linguistician/Normalize.jl/README.md

 ### Module

-If you want only the module, add the package in Julia.
+If you want only the module, add the package in `julia`.
 It is recommended to create a project environment beforehand.

 ```
 julia> import Pkg; Pkg.activate("<project name>")